Balancing Risk and Reward

 An independent, external audit is performed on the annual financial report of CSR.
 In addition, the external auditor undertakes a review of the half year financials of CSR.
 This provides reasonable assurance as to whether the financial reports are free of material mis-statement and provides an independent opinion whether the financial reports are presented fairly in accordance with accounting standards and other applicable professional reporting requirements.

 Measurement and Review of Policy

-This policy will be reviewed annually by the CSR Board's Risk and Audit Committee to ensure its effectiveness, continued application and relevance.
+This policy will be reviewed annually by the CSR Board's Risk & Audit Committee to ensure its effectiveness, continued application and relevance.